menpo/menpo/docs/source/userguide/datatypes.rst

 -----------------------------------------------------

 Menpo's data types are thin wrappers around numpy arrays.
-They give semantic meaning to the underlying array through providing clearly named and conssitent properties.
+They give semantic meaning to the underlying array through providing clearly named and consistent properties.
 As an example let's take a look at :map:`PointCloud`, Menpo's workhorse for spatial data.
 Construction requires a numpy array::